Never Buy Fresh Herbs Again

 Time-Release Fertilizer Some potting soils already include a time-release fertizer.
 Otherwise, sprinkle the top layer with a fertilizer such as Osmocote (a real miracle product).
 Work it into the top couple of inches of soil.

 Harvesting It's great fun to step outside with scissors to gather a few herbs.
 Just cut off what you need.
 At the end of the season, you may want to harvest all the herbs for preserving for the winter.
+I love this technique, DIY Dried Herbs (How to Dry Fresh Herbs in the Microwave).

 Winter Interest For the winter, woody plants like rosemary and lavendar, for example, die off but their dried versions provide great architectural interest throughout the winter.
 The soft-leaved plants like basil will just disintegrate after the first frost.